Classification of obesity: BMI

 Body mass index or BMI is a simple and widely used method for estimating body fat mass.
 BMI was developed in the 19th century by the Belgian statistician and anthropometrist Adolphe Quetelet.
 BMI is an accurate reflection of body fat percentage in the majority of the adult population.
 However it is less accurate in people such as body builders and pregnant women.
 A formula combining BMI, age, and gender can be used to estimate a person's body fat percentage to an accuracy of 4%.
 An alternative method, body volume index (BVI), is being developed by Mayo Clinic in an effort to better take into account different body shapes.
 BVI measures body fat distribution and calculates the BVI number, based on these results.
 This BVI number is an indication of weight associated health risk.

-BMI is calculated by dividing the subject's mass by the square of his or her height, typically expressed either in metric or US "Customary" units:
+BMI is calculated by dividing the subject's mass by the square of their height, typically expressed either in metric or US "Customary" units: